Yair-lahad/nlp-diagram-creator/README.md

 - Currently supports AWS infrastructure components only
 - Requires active internet connection for LLM API calls
 - Generated diagrams are temporary files
+- Further testing and error handling can be added as project grows